Where to Go What to See

 Museu Regional – This regional museum at the Igreja de Santo António has an interesting archaeological collection and an ethnographic department.

-A curvy road takes you up to the picturesque Monchique village on the mountain (Fóia, 900 m above sea level) with the same name.
+A curvy road takes you up to the picturesque Monchique village on the mountain (Fóia, 900 m above sea level).

-Due to the altitude the climate here is somewhat different from that on the coast, with more rain and even frost during the winter.
+Due to the altitude the climate here is somewhat different from that on the coast, with more rain and even the ocasional frost during the winter.

-Unfortunately the area has been ravaged with wild-fire fires during recent summers, but that does not effect the charms of the trip.
+Unfortunately the area was ravaged with a large wild-fire during thr summer of 2018, but that does not effect the charms of the trip.

 Tavira is one of the most charming towns in the Algarve and is situated along the slow flowing Gilão River.